nurcann23/AygazCompVisionBootcamp/README.md

   - Dropout Layer: A 50% dropout was applied to prevent overfitting.

 - Model Performance:
-  - Training accuracy: 88.98%
+  - Accuracy: 90.36%
-  - Testing accuracy: 63.79%
+  - Val_accuracy: 81.13%

 5. Manipulation of Test Data
 - Brightness Reduction:
   - The brightness of the test images was reduced.
-  - The manipulated dataset was tested, and accuracy dropped to 47.79%.
+  - The manipulated dataset was tested, and accuracy dropped to 63.16%.

 - Color Balancing Algorithm:
-  - The Gray World algorithm was applied to the manipulated test data to correct color imbalances.
+  - The Gray World algorithm was applied to the manipulated test data.
-  - After applying this algorithm, accuracy further dropped to 26.61%.
+  - After applying this algorithm, accuracy further dropped to 19.89%

 6. Conclusion:
 - Manipulations significantly impacted model performance.